Githubbubber/project-exercises/README.md

-# Project Exercises
+# Project projects

-Running through the exercises of two sources: Freecodecamp and The Odin Project.
+Running through the projects of two sources: Freecodecamp and The Odin Project.

 ## Technologies Used
 JavaScript (ES6+)